elf.segmentation.features

 - watershed: The watershed over-segmentation.

 - input_maps: List of probability maps.
-Each map must have the same shape as the watersheds and each map is treated as the probability to correspond to a different class.
+Each map must have the same shape as the watersheds.

-- assignment_threshold: Minimal expression level to assign a class to a graph node (= watershed segment).
+- assignment_threshold: Minimal expression level to assign a class to a graph node.

 - graph_depth: Maximal graph depth up to which lifted edges will be included.